Grip, Hold, and Stance

 Tang: The curved upper rear portion of a pistol’s frame or lower receiver, just below the slide.
 Not to be confused with the tang of a knife, which is an extension of the blade that fits into the grip allowing the grip to be attached to the blade.

 Target focused shooting: Keeping both eyes open, focused on the threat, rather than any part of the pistol.
 Likened to throwing a ball at a basketball hoop–you look where you want the ball to go, rather than at the ball, as you do it.
-Essential in point shooting, but also best when using reflex sights.
+Essential in point shooting, but also best when using reflex sights such as the Trijicon RMR.

 Grip, again, is how your hand(s) interface with the pistol.